-- Click on Turn editing on, near the top right side.
+- Click on Edit mode at the top right of your course page.

-- Move to the topic area where you wish to add content (the week, unit, etc.) and click on the Add an Activity or Resource link.
+- Choose the topic area where you wish to add content (the week, unit, etc.) and click on the Add an activity or resource link.

 - "Name" is required.
 Make this as meaningful as possible for your students.

 - "Description" is optional.
 You may provide an explanation or instructions here for your students.